drogobetski/SurveySpider/README.md

     "question" : "Some spiders have wings" } ];

-The completed survey can be accessed in JSON format by accessing: app.model.survey.toJSON()
+The completed survey can be accessed in JSON format with: app.model.survey.toJSON()